Geology of South Korea: Gyeongsang Basin

-The Gyeongsang Basin is composed of Gyeongsang supergroup, which consists of Sindong, Hayang, Yucheon group, and Bulguksa Granite.
+The Gyeongsang Basin is composed of the Gyeongsang Supergroup, which consists of Sindong, Hayang, Yucheon group, and Bulguksa Granite.
 The Sindong Group is the lowest stratigraphic sequence in the Cretaceous Gyeongsang Basin and comprises three stratigraphic units: the Nakdong, Hasandong, and Jinju Formation in ascending order.
 Hayang group is mid group of Gyeongsang supergroup.
 Yucheon group is the top group of Gyeongsang supergroup.

 Kyŏngsang rocks are intruded by microlite, diorite and granodiorite from the late Cretaceous.

-Cenozoic (66 million years ago-present)
+Cenozoic (66 million years ago–present)

 Volcanic activity continued into the Cenozoic ending 50 million years ago.
 No Paleogene sedimentary rocks have been found onshore.
 Yangbuk Group conglomerates and alluvial fan sediments gathered in small fault-bounded basins in the Miocene.
-During the last 2.5 million years of the Quaternary, Cheju and other offshore islands formed from volcanism.
+During the last 2.5 million years of the Quaternary, Jeju and other offshore islands formed from volcanism.